ADAPAA/notesrepo/githubnotes.md

 Gitstash:??
 Revert:
-git checkout <first 8 digits of the hashcode of the version > filename You can get the hash code from ìgit logî
+git checkout <first 8 digits of the hashcode of the version > filename You can get the hash code from ‚Äúgit log‚Äù
 Git pull and git fetch difference:?? git pull gets all the files from central repo to master branch of your local repo git fetch gets all the files from central repo to a different branch.
 It needs a git merge to see the changes in local repo.